 By working with a life insurance company that specializes in higher risk cases, you can significantly improve your chance of approval for getting the coverage that you need – oftentimes at a very competitive premium price.

-This article is going to explore the different problems that you’ll run into when you’re shopping for insurance protection and how you can get the most affordable life insurance policy possible.
+We are going to explore the different problems that you’ll run into when you’re shopping for insurance protection and how you can be approved.

 Any time an applicant for life insurance has been diagnosed with a particular condition, the insurer will typically require additional details regarding the individual in order to determine the amount of risk that the person will pose in terms of potentially filing a claim.

-Therefore, when applying for life insurance with chronic back pain, the underwriters will want to know more in-depth information about your condition.
+Therefore, when applying for life insurance with chronic back pain, the company will want more information.
 The questions that you will be asked will usually include: